Last Updated: May 16, 2018

 The information we gather falls into two categories: (1) information voluntarily supplied by users; and (2) information automatically gathered.

-We collect and store personal information that you voluntarily supply either while on our Sites or Applications.
+We collect and store information that you voluntarily supply to us.

 When you order a subscription to POLITICO or POLITICO PRO or pay your bill online, we will collect all information necessary to complete the transaction, including your name, credit card, and other related information.